-If you were shocked and angered by Chaffetz’s bill to dispose of public lands, then you should know about these less blatant—but similarly dangerous—legislative moves
+If you were shocked and angered earlier this year by a bill to dispose of public lands, then you should know about these less blatant—but similarly dangerous—legislative moves

-Last week, sportsmen flooded Rep. Jason Chaffetz (R-Utah) with phone calls, letters, tweets, and Facebook messages about his perennially unpopular and dangerous public lands bill, H.R.
-621. Shortly after, he withdrew the legislation that would have enabled the sale of 3.3 million acres of public lands.
+In February, sportsmen flooded the office of Rep. Jason Chaffetz (R-Utah) with phone calls, letters, tweets, and Facebook messages about his unpopular and dangerous public lands bill, H.R.
+621. Shortly after, he dropped the legislation that would have enabled the sale of 3.3 million acres of public lands.

 We celebrated.
 We were reminded that our voices have power.
 Then, we went back to work.

 Here’s the thing: The tug-of-war between Americans who are proud to have 640 million acres of public lands as their birthright and those who seek to undermine these lands has never been tied to one individual bill, state, or lawmaker—it’s a longstanding ideological battle that puts conservation, access, and our hunting and fishing traditions on the line.